leehuihui13/drug-trafficking-clusters/README.md

 # Scripts
 The project includes the following scripts in the scripts folder:
 * `process_data.py`: Script for processing and cleaning raw data into a suitable format for analysis.
-* `eda.py`: Script for exploratory data analysis, providing insights into the characteristics of the dataset.
+* `create_dash.py`: Script that creates a Dash web application that visualizes drug trafficking activity clusters on a map.
 * `train_model.py`: Script for training machine learning models on the processed data.
+* `evaluate_model.py`: Script for evaluating machine learning models.
-* `run.sh`: Bash script for executing the entire pipeline, from data preprocessing to model training.
+* `run.sh`: Bash script for executing the entire pipeline, from data preprocessing to model evaluation.

 # Installation
 To run the scripts in this project, ensure you have Python 3 installed along with the necessary dependencies listed in requirements.txt.
 You can install the dependencies using the following command: